mertek-dev/redis-portal/README.md

 ## Why???

-The story is: i ran into a situation that i need to be able to access my redis on my vps from my local machine, which is running using docker.
+The story is: i ran into a situation that i need to be able to access a redis container on a vps from my local machine.
 But the issue is that redis container has no password protection, and no port exposed to public.
 And i really really don't want to change any config, then restart the container, because it could interupt other services using it.
 So i came up with this stupid idea of creating an app to only serve one single purpose.